gvwilson/thirdbit/src/fiction/iffy/index.md

 The Marine bringing her second lunch shouted as the sentry bot leaped at him, knocking him back and blocking the door from closing.
-Sandrine slung the half-dozen little EMPs she had made over her shoulder and ran.
+Sandrine slung the little EMPs she had made over her shoulder and ran.

 *right go right go right*
 Iffy said in her head.